Battery Charges in Florida

 Misdemeanor Battery (Simple Battery)

-The crime of misdemeanor battery occurs when a defendant either:
+Under Florida Statute 784.03, the crime of misdemeanor battery occurs when a person either:

 - Intentionally touches or strikes another person against their will; or